U.S. judge ends Amazon challenge to $10 bln cloud contract after Pentagon cancellation | Business

 U.S. judge ends Amazon challenge to $10 bln cloud contract after Pentagon cancellation

-A U.S. judge on Friday dismissed Amazon.com's legal challenge to the 2019 U.S. Defense Department decision to award a $10 billion JEDI cloud-computing project to rival Microsoft Corp after the Pentagon canceled the contract.
+A U.S. judge on Friday dismissed Amazon.com's legal challenge to the Defense Department's 2019 decision to award a $10 billion JEDI cloud-computing project to rival Microsoft Corp after the Pentagon canceled the contract.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)